adib2149/causal-fairness-analysis/README.md

 We will generate a computational pipeline, present it theoretically and show the data analysis in parallel.

-See the notebook for details.
+See the [main document](https://github.com/adib2149/causal-fairness-analysis/blob/main/main-document.md) for primary writeup and [code notebook](https://github.com/adib2149/causal-fairness-analysis/blob/main/causal-fairness-analysis.ipynb) for details.